August 11, 2023

 Ireland’s Department of Social Protection started social insurance PRSI contributions for self-employed people on 6th April 1988.

-To assess eligibility for the Contributory State Pension, the DSP will check if the self-employed individual has:
+To assess eligibility for the Contributory State Pension, the DSP will check if you have:

 Contributions Paid On or Before 6th April 1988: For self-employed people who started paying their PRSI contributions before 6th April 1988, the DSP will assess your State Pension eligibility based on your contribution record from that date.
 They do this if it gives you a better entitlement while calculating your benefits.